chaseofthejungle/popular-cybersecurity-tools/README.md

 **Example tools include:**

-* **Nmap:** A network mapper/scanner that discovers network services and hosts and audits security by sending out data packets and analyzing network responses.
+* [**Nmap:**](https://nmap.org/) A network mapper/scanner that discovers network services and hosts and audits security by sending out data packets and analyzing network responses.
-  + **Zenmap:** The official Nmap GUI.
+  + [**Zenmap:**](https://nmap.org/zenmap/) The official Nmap GUI.
-* **SPARTA:** A Python Graphic User Interface (GUI) network scanner/enumerator that automates various reconnaissance tasks (such as various identifications, including services, hosts, and poor credentials).
+* [**SPARTA:**](https://github.com/SECFORCE/sparta) A Python Graphic User Interface (GUI) network scanner/enumerator that automates various reconnaissance tasks (such as various identifications, including services, hosts, and poor credentials).

 <hr />

 ## 2. <a name="vulnerability">Category: Vulnerability Analysis</a>

-(TODO)
+*Vulnerability analysis* tools help identify weak areas in apps and systems that could be exploited in black hat (unethical) hacking attacks.
+The vulnerability analysis phase tends to occur after the information gathering phase.

+**Example tools include:**

+* [**Burp Suite:**](https://portswigger.net/burp) A security testing app and tool suite that serves as a web app proxy to discover vulnerabilities.
+* [**Nikto:**](https://cirt.net/nikto/) A web server scanner for vulnerability detection.

 <hr />